Who (might have) met whom

 • 1873 - 1943: Sergei Rachmaninoff icon

-Sergei Vasilyevich Rachmaninoff (1/4/1873 - 28/3/1943) was a Russian composer, virtuoso pianist, and conductor, known for composing Piano Concerto No. 2 in C minor and Piano Concerto No. 3 in D minor.
+Sergei Vasilyevich Rachmaninoff (1/4/1873 - 28/3/1943) was a Russian composer, virtuoso pianist, and conductor, known for composing Symphony No. 3 in A minor and Variations on a Theme of Corelli.

 • 1875 - 1937: Maurice Ravel icon